vvps/phonebook/README.md

 # phonebook
 Searchable single HTML page phonebook

+* Download the latest/reqd jquery min and place it in the res folder
-Edit tel.html to add entries to the phonebook.
+* Edit tel.html to add entries to the phonebook.
 All entries in table id="table" are searchable.

 TODO
 * Read entries from a txt file